-Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical Asperger’s behaviors.
-Those who are willing to invest in their Asperger’s students may not be able to because of large class sizes and the disparate needs of their students.
-Parents have also found it challenging, if not impossible, to get needed services, such as occupational therapy and sensory integration therapy, at a public school.
+Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical autistic behaviors.
+Those who are willing to invest in these students may not be able to because of large class sizes and the disparate needs of their students.
+Parents have also found it challenging, if not impossible, to get needed services, such as occupational therapy and sensory integration therapy at a public school.

-As a result, young Aspies are faced with repeated academic and social failures and physical and emotional abuse by peers, which, in turn, can lead to the following:
+As a result, children with autism are faced with repeated academic failures and physical and emotional abuse by peers, which, in turn, can lead to the following:

 - Low self-esteem

 - Getting expelled from school due to misunderstandings

 - Giving up on academic success or hopes to attend college